ADACS-Australia/PyFHD/README.md

 ## FHD
 FHD is an open-source imaging algorithm for radio interferometers, specifically tested on MWA Phase I, MWA Phase II, PAPER, and HERA.
 There are three main use-cases for FHD: efficient image deconvolution for general radio astronomy, fast-mode Epoch of Reionization analysis, and simulation.

 PyFHD is the translated library of FHD from IDL to Python, it aims to get close to the same results as the original FHD project.
-Do expect some minor differences compared to the original FHD project due to the differences between IDL and Python ranging from precision and in many mathematical functions.
+Do expect some minor differences compared to the original FHD project due to the many differences between IDL and Python.
+These differences are often due to the difference in precision between IDL and Python with IDL being single-precision (accurate upto 1e-8) and Python being double-precision (1e-16).
+Some of the IDL functions are double-precision but most default to single-precision.

 ## Quick Start
 TODO: Add instructions here for getting started